 How Can You Get an IPAF Card?

 Training is not provided by IPAF themselves, however are carried out by IPAF-approved training centres such as Boss Training.
 They are regularly audited by IPAF to make sure the standards are up to date.
-You can see all of Boss Training’s courses here or alternatively get in touch to find out more.
+Take a look at all of Boss Training’s courses or alternatively get in touch to find out more.

 What is a Smart PAL/IPAF Card?